Introduction

 Payment

-descript Payment is due on the day of the rental unless you were paying online or purchasing a tour package.
+Payment is due on the day of the rental unless you are paying online or purchasing a tour package.

 Insurance is usually included in the rental price, but some car rental companies offer paid options for more comprehensive coverage.